 Therapists can provide a way for people with anger issues to talk about and learn to understand their emotions.
 They can also help teach specific skills and tools for people to utilize when they are in a situation where they may be triggered.
 Having these skills reduced instances of extreme anger and mood swings that may affect their relationships.

-Getting treatment for anger can be crucial to improve a person’s health, their connections with others and their ability to function at work.
+Getting treatment for anger can be crucial to improve a person’s health, connections with others and ability to function at work.
 Managing anger is an important life skill that can lead to better mental and physical health as well as closer relationships.
 If you think that you or someone you love may have an anger disorder or any other mental health issue then you should seek professional treatment.